 The upfront price you pay isn’t the only cost to keep in mind.
 If you install a generator, you also need to buy the fuel to keep it running.
 Fuel costs can add up if you frequently rely on your generator – this is especially the case if you also need to pay for the delivery of fuel to your home or business.

 By comparison, if you install a battery for backup power, you can pair it with a solar energy system to charge it with renewable energy from the sun.
-This will add to your upfront cost (an average 6-kilowatt solar panel system will cost anywhere from $9,200 to $15,000), but over time it can save you tens of thousands of dollars on your electric bill.
+This will add to your upfront cost (an average 6-kilowatt solar panel system will cost, on average, $18,300 before incentives), but over time it can save you tens of thousands of dollars on your electric bill.

 Even without solar, your battery might be able to save you money on your electric bill.
 Some utilities have time-of-use (TOU) electric rates, which vary throughout the day.
 If you have TOU rates, a battery can actually result in lower electric bills by providing an alternative source of electricity when rates are high.

 Fuel supply for your backup power

 The source of energy for your home backup power system is another consideration when you’re comparing your options.